Dealing with meltdowns can be difficult, but it’s during these times your angry child NEEDS you. Here are strategies to help you handle it.

 7. Prevent anger in the first place

 “Fill his bucket” and give him your full attention even for just 10 minutes a day.
-And make him laugh, which can also release some of that tension he may be feeling.
+And make him laugh, which can also release some of the tension he may be feeling.

 8. Model anger management

-And if we want our kids to have self-control and exhibit appropriate behavior, then we need to be the first to model it.
+If we want our kids to have self-control and exhibit appropriate behavior, then we need to be a good role model.
 Simple as that.
 It’s hard not to get sucked into the emotional pull of an angry child.
-You feel angry too, or inconvenienced and disappointed.
+You feel angry, inconvenienced, or disappointed.

-But the best way to teach him how to handle anger is to do it yourself.
+But the best way to teach her how to handle anger is to do it yourself.

-That might mean taking a pause yourself before you lash out at his behavior.
+That might mean pausing before you lash out at her behavior.
 Saying “I’m going to my room because I feel too angry right now.”
 Or even apologizing after the fact to show that you’ve also made a mistake.

-As normal as it is for kids to feel intense anger, responding to it can be difficult.
+As normal as it is for kids to experience intense anger issues, responding to them can be difficult.
 But with the right steps, you can use these moments to teach your child how to manage his emotions.

-The first step is to contain hurtful or unsafe behavior so he doesn’t continue to harm himself or others.
+The first step is to contain unsafe or aggressive behavior so he doesn’t continue to harm himself or others.
 Do your best to stay calm so you’re better able to think clearly and not feed the fire.
 Accept his emotions as real and valid, and don’t diminish the reason he got upset.

-Talk about his behavior only once he’s calm, and see what caused you to get angry and upset.
+Talk about his angry outbursts only once he’s calm, and see what caused you to get angry and upset.
 Prevent his anger from flaring up in the first place, and lastly, model the behavior you want to see in him.

-That day at the garden wasn’t the last time I dealt with an angry child or lost my temper, but I’ve since learned better ways to manage it.
+That day in the garden wasn’t the last time I dealt with an angry child or lost my temper, but I’ve since learned better ways to manage it.
 And that day taught me an important lesson: Sometimes, our kids simply need us.
-Beneath the crying and the heightened emotions, they need our help to get them through it.
+Beneath the tantrum, anxiety, or aggression, they need our help to get them through it.